 At Whisk’D, diners place their orders and pay at a counter, then find a seat in the main area with whimsical art-filled walls or in a sunroom with window walls on two sides.
 Notable menu items include the free coffee and the fried potatoes prepared five different ways.
 You will find waffles, omelets, French toast, scrambles, and typical breakfast a la carte favorites.

 4. Josie’s Mediterranean Cafe

-Josie’s has a very fortunate location across the street from the Princess Theatre, making it perfect for a date night of dinner and then a live performance or showing of a classic film — while only finding one parking place.
+Josie’s has a very fortunate location across the street from the Princess Theatre, making it perfect for a date night of dinner and then a live performance or showing of a classic film — while only needing to find parking once.
 Josie’s is open for dinner Tuesday through Sunday and for brunch on Sunday.
 It is owned by the same couple who owns Simp McGhee’s.
-At Josie’s, they chose a Mediterranean menu, and the restaurant’s name was inspired by a song recorded by the rock group Steely Dan.
+Josie’s menu is Mediterranean, and the restaurant’s name was inspired by a song recorded by the rock group Steely Dan.

-As expected with Mediterranean cuisine, you may order pizza, pasta, wraps, salads, paella, tacos, falafel, chicken shawarma nachos, tiramisu, and a limoncello martini, among other less exotic dishes.
+As expected with Mediterranean cuisine, you may order pizza, pasta, wraps, salads, paella, tacos, falafel, chicken shawarma nachos, tiramisu, and limoncello martinis, among other less exotic dishes.
 Brunch dishes include avocado toast, eggs Benedict, and chicken and waffles.